 The alleged harasser should be informed of the purpose of the investigation, assured that no conclusion has been made regarding the investigation, and told that the investigation will be conducted as confidentially as possible.
 The alleged harasser should be told the allegations of harassment in enough detail to allow him or her to respond fully to the claim(s).
 Further, the alleged harasser should be made aware that he or she must avoid any appearance of reprisal against the complainant and that any reprisal could serve as an independent basis for discipline.
 If the alleged harasser believes there is a motive for the complainant making the claim(s) to lie, then facts supporting that belief should be explored as should any claim that the harassment was not unwelcome.

 Concluding the Investigation.
 In reaching a conclusion of the investigation, the investigator should evaluate whether the facts given are based on first-hand knowledge, hearsay, rumors or gossip and should assess the parties motivations to lie or embellish.
+It may be helpful to draft a written report that documents the investigation and conclusions.

 Documenting the investigation will enhance the credibility of the investigation, particularly if it is documented as it progresses with signed statements from the witnesses interviewed.
 Employers should remember that a written record will be discoverable when litigation follows.
 Having written statements will be of great value should a disciplined harasser later challenge the action and will give a basis for establishing that the employer in fact had an appropriate basis for taking such a disciplinary action.
 Likewise, if no action is taken as a result of the investigation, the various statements should be helpful in supporting that there was insufficient evidence to support discipline.